fuston05/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+  I learned that Express easily allows us to create api’s by acting as a ‘middleman’ between us and the nodeJS server.
+Express allows us to use routing and middleware to make our jobs that much easier.
+It has some built in middleware like the json package.

 - [ ] Describe Middleware?

+  Middleware is just that.
+It sits in the ‘middle’ of the request and the request handlers.
+It usually performs some kind of action on the request and then sends it on to the next middleware.

 - [ ] Describe a Resource?

+  Our data that we are fetching and sending is a good example of a resource.

 - [ ] What can the API return to help clients know if a request was successful?

+  An api can return a status code to help the client know if the request was successful.

 - [ ] How can we partition our application into sub-applications?

+  We can partition our applications into sub-applications by separating the different parts out when the become too large.
+We can do this by separation of concern, putting all code in a folder that pertains to same functionality.
+Like we keep all routers for a specific route together in one place.
+We could also store likeminded data together as well for example.

 ## Minimum Viable Product